department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/convalescence.md

 template: 4-action-page-pending
 ---

 Are you recovering from surgery or a disability related to your military service that's left you unable to move?
-This is called an immobilizing  disability.
-You may be able to get a temporary 100% disability rating and disability compensation or benefits.
+You may be able to get a temporary 100% disability rating and disability compensation or benefits if you have this kind of immobilizing  disability.
 Find out if you can get this benefit.

 <div class="call-out" markdown="1">